Flutterando/modular/flutter_modular/README.md

 ### Sending Objects

-If you want to pass a complex object to your route, provide it in `arguments` parameter:
+If you want to pass a complex object to your route, provide it in the `arguments` parameter:

 ```dart
 Modular.to.navigate('/product', arguments: ProductModel());